- Introduction

 What Is the Best Way to Protect Your Business?

-Now it’s time to sum up, and find out which one of these types of protection works the best for you.
-The answer to this question would be different depending on who you are, your aim of protection, and what item you want to protect.
+Now it’s time to sum up and find out which one of these types of protection works the best for you.
+The answer to this question would differ depending on who you are, your aim of protection, and what item you want to protect.

 So be careful that there’s no absolute answer.
 While deciding which protection to choose, you must consider all relevant circumstances, including your financial sources, how much time you have for being protected, your subject matter of protection, and, more importantly, your vision for the future of your business.
 In addition, the method of protection taken by others may not necessarily be suitable for you.